-Over time, however, the bridges decayed, or were removed, leaving this single testament to Incan engineering.
-This previously sagging bridge was repaired in 2003, christened with a traditional Incan ceremonial bridge blessing, and is now in extremely good condition.
+Over time, however, the bridges decayed, or were removed, leaving this last testament to Incan engineering.
+The bridges’ sagging was addressed by destroying and rebuilding it in an annual ceremony—originally considered a social obligation under Inca rule, and now preserved as a way of honoring their history by the nearby community of Quehue, Peru.
+This bridge has been christened with a traditional Incan ceremonial bridge blessing and is in extremely good condition.

 Every June, Quechua communities gather on the banks of the Apurimac River to renovate the bridge.
 On this day, they manifest their honour to Pachamama, the Earth Mother, and behold archaic traditions.
 When the work is over, people express gratitude to Apus (mountain spirits) and afterward celebrate with music, traditional food and drinks

 Know Before You Go

 From Sicuani, follow signs to Arequipa (a left turn if you are on the main highway facing toward Cuzco).
 Continue on that road until you begin seeing signs for Quehue.
 From Quehue, continue through town to the west (probably best to ask directions from a local at this point).
 When you cross the Apurímac River on the steel roadway bridge, Q'eswachaka is on your right.
 There is one walkway down to it on either side of the roadway bridge (about 100 m away from the bridge in both cases).
 The geocoordinates are -14.3811214,-71.484012.